vuejs/v2.vuejs.org/src/v2/guide/index.md

 ### Relation to Custom Elements

 You may have noticed that Vue components are very similar to **Custom Elements**, which are part of the [Web Components Spec](https://www.w3.org/wiki/WebComponents/).
 That's because Vue's component syntax is loosely modeled after the spec.

 For example, Vue components implement the [Slot API](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Slots-Proposal.md) and the `is` special attribute.
 However, there are a few key differences:

 1. The Web Components Spec has been finalized, but is not natively implemented in every browser.
 Safari 10.1+, Chrome 54+ and Firefox 63+ natively support web components.
-In comparison, Vue components don't require any polyfills and work consistently in all supported browsers (IE9 and above).
-When needed, Vue components can also be wrapped inside a native custom element.
+In comparison, Vue components don't require any polyfills, and work consistently in all supported browsers (IE9 and above).
+If you ever need to, you can also wrap a Vue component inside a native custom element.

-2. Vue components provide important features that are not available in plain custom elements, most notably cross-component data flow, custom event communication and build tool integrations.
+2. Vue components provide important features that are not available in plain custom elements&mdash;most notably, cross-component data flow, custom event communication, and build tool integrations.

 Although Vue doesn't use custom elements internally, it has [great interoperability](https://custom-elements-everywhere.com/#vue) when it comes to consuming or distributing as custom elements.
 Vue CLI also supports building Vue components that register themselves as native custom elements.

 ## Ready for More?

-We've briefly introduced the most basic features of Vue.js core - the rest of this guide will cover them and other advanced features with much finer details, so make sure to read through it all!
+We've briefly introduced the most basic features of Vue.js core.
+The rest of this guide will cover them and other advanced features with much finer details, so make sure to read through it all!

 <div id="video-modal" class="modal"><div class="video-space" style="padding: 56.25% 0 0 0; position: relative;"><iframe src="https://player.vimeo.com/video/247494684?dnt=1" style="height: 100%; left: 0; position: absolute; top: 0; width: 100%; margin: 0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script><p class="modal-text">Video by <a href="https://www.vuemastery.com" target="_blank" rel="sponsored noopener" title="Vue.js Courses on Vue Mastery">Vue Mastery</a>.
 Watch Vue Mastery’s free <a href="https://www.vuemastery.com/courses/intro-to-vue-js/vue-instance/" target="_blank" rel="sponsored noopener" title="Vue.js Courses on Vue Mastery">Intro to Vue course</a>.</div>